 Once the exemption recommendations have been accepted by the UK Actuarial Profession, we will provide each student with a letter confirming the exemptions for which they have been recommended.
-This letter is expected to be issued by 30 November 2021.
+This letter is expected to be issued by end of November.